lucasvarela/lucasvarela.github.io/README.md

 bundle exec jekyll serve
 ```

-To deploy to github pages do:
+To deploy to `gh-pages` do:
 ```
-./bin/deploy --user
+./bin/deploy
 ```
+That will create a brach, run serve, generate _site folder with all the generate website, delete everything else and make that folder the root.
+Source code will remain in master.
+Do not use `--user` flag, otherwise main code will be removed (more details [here](https://github.com/alshedivat/al-folio/blob/master/README.md)).

 ## Notes